mehmetabak/FlipHTML5-Downloader/README.md

 - **Chunked PDF Creation**: Breaks down large PDFs into smaller chunks to manage memory usage and combines them into a final PDF.
 - **Flexible Page Range**: Allows specifying a range of pages or defaulting to the entire book.

-## Open in Google Colab

-You can also run this notebook on [Google Colab](https://colab.research.google.com/github/mehmetabak/FlipHTML5-Downloader/blob/main/fliphtml5_downloader_colab.ipynb).

 ## Installation

 To use this tool, you need to install the required Python libraries.
 You can do this using `pip`.
 Open your terminal and run: